jabreusparehire/cypress/README.md

 # Graphite Cypress simple setup
 ## Instalation
 Clone the repo, install `npm` and run `npm install`.
+***I've included my `baseUrl` for running cypress (found on `cypress.json` - we can change it to be an env variable).
+Change before running the tests***

 ## Running tests
 ### With npm
 Run `npm run test`.

+Cypress' interactive window will open allowing you to select which spec to run.
+Select one and watch the magic happen.

 ### Running with docker
 ```